Ringō, Nan'yō, Yamagata

 Ringō (梨郷) is a district in the western part of the city of Nan'yō, Yamagata, Japan.
 As of 2003, it has an estimated population of 2,005.

 Education

-The town has an elementary school and junior high school, a shrine and several standing stone memorials.
-The junior high school was closed in 2008 and merged with Okigo Junior High School.
+The town has an elementary school, a shrine and several standing stone memorials.
+A former junior high school was closed in 2008 and merged with Okigo Junior High School.

 Transport

 Ringō lies on National Route 113, and is served by Ringo Station on the Flower Nagai Line.

+Relations

+After both towns were affected by the 2011 Tōhoku earthquake and tsunami, Ringō formed a partnership with the Urato Islands administered within the city of Shiogama, located around 90km away.